 incident means an incident that involves the sudden discharge of gas or that otherwise relates to gas.

+[Regulation 42 amended: SL 2023/147 r.
+13.]

 42A.
-Unsafe gas installations, gas fitters to report
+Gas fitters to report unsafe gas installations

 (1) If a gas fitter, in the course of work as a gas fitter, becomes aware of a defect that the gas fitter considers renders the gas installation, or a part of it, unsafe to use, the gas fitter must immediately notify the following of the existence and nature of the defect —